Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 The U.S. does not offer digital nomad visas.
 You may still be able to work as a digital nomad if you meet specific legal requirements.
 However, you can find workarounds through things like a tourist visa which will allow you to live and work in the country for a 6-month interval.

-How much does it cost to move to the United States?
+How much does it cost to move to the US?

 Moving to the United States comes with various costs, such as airfare, short- and long-term accommodations, healthcare, and other international moving costs.
 Your costs will largely be determined by your personal situation.
 But regardless of your personal situation it’s a good idea to take some time to calculate all of these costs before deciding to move abroad.

-Is the United States a good choice for European expats & migrants?
+Is the US a good choice for European expats & migrants?

 If you’re European, the United States could be a great choice.
 Depending on your home country, you may be eligible for the Visa Waiver Program, which allows you to stay for up to 90 days in the U.S. for business or tourism reasons — without applying for a visa.